hpincham/PromptLibrary/README.md

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+## 📜 Disclaimer

+These templates and instructions are provided **“as-is”** for educational and practical purposes.
+No warranties are expressed or implied regarding accuracy, completeness, or suitability for any purpose.

+The authors are **not responsible** for errors, omissions, misinterpretations, or outcomes resulting from use of this material.

+Use at your own discretion and always review generated outputs before relying on them.

 ---
 *© 2025 Howard Pincham.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).*